wp-plugins/wpdiscuz/readme.txt

 == Installation ==

+IMPORTANT: If you have a Cache Plugin, please delete all caches after wpDiscuz update.

 1. Upload plugin folder to the '/wp-content/plugins/' directory,
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==

+IMPORTANT: If you have a Cache Plugin, please delete all caches after wpDiscuz update.

 = Q&A =